Ginny Clarke: Building More Conscious Workplaces

-You Don’t Have a Diversity Problem, You Have A Leadership Problem.
-Ginny brings her unique perspective on leadership having recently led diversity, internal mobility, and non-tech recruiting for Google’s executive recruiting function, as well as having co-founded the Diversity Practice for global search firm, Spencer Stuart.
-She has been in corporate boardrooms and C-suites assessing and advising leaders for nearly 25 years and has a deep understanding of how to fairly assess all talent and build that capability in your organization.
-She takes the provocative view that leaders can be the ailment or the remedy for Corporate America’s “Diversity Problem” and suggests that quacks are out there trying to fix it in ways that amount to “Organizational Malpractice” which can leave the organization weaker than when the treatment started.
-In this “no-holds-barred” talk, she offers solutions to root causes that have led to a lack of diversity in our organizations.
+You Don’t Have a Diversity Problem, You Have a Leadership Problem.
+Ginny brings her unique perspective on leadership having recently led diversity, internal mobility and non-tech recruiting for Google’s executive recruiting function, as well as having co-founded the Diversity Practice for global search firm, Spencer Stuart.
+She has been in corporate boardrooms and C-suites assessing and advising leaders for nearly 25 years.
+She has a deep understanding of how to fairly assess all talent and build that capability in your organization.
+She takes the provocative view that leaders can be the ailment or the remedy for corporate America’s “Diversity Problem.”
+She suggests that we are not getting to root causes and that amounts to “Organizational Malpractice,” which can leave the organization weaker than when the treatment started.
+In this “no-holds-barred” talk, she offers solutions to the root causes that have led to a lack of diversity in our organizations.